jnields/febs/ReadMe.md

 think others might need the override please file a ticket or reach out for [support](#support).
 Where you can, attempt to avoid using this feature to reduce duplication of work.

-To customize your build simply by creating a `webpack.overrides.conf.js` at the root of your npm package.
+To customize your build, creating a `webpack.overrides.conf.js` at the root of your npm package.
 Anything that Webpack understands is fair game for the overrides file.
 Want to add a loader or a plugin?